Brazil 'super minister' quits in Bolsonaro's worst crisis yet

 “We’re seeing the government come apart,” said Fernando Bergallo, head of currency trading at FB Capital.
 “There are rumors that the next to go is Paulo Guedes.
 With that, the government is finished.”

 The Economy Ministry did not respond to a request for comment.
+Guedes appeared with other ministers alongside Bolsonaro during his address.

-Moro said he had agreed to serve in Bolsonaro’s government as long as he had free rein to appoint his subordinates without political pressure.
-However, he said Bolsonaro had been seeking to change the top federal police officer since the second half of 2019 without giving an adequate reason.
+In his parting remarks on Friday, Moro said he had agreed to serve in Bolsonaro’s government as long as he had free rein to appoint personnel without political pressure.
+However, he said Bolsonaro had been seeking to change the top federal police officer since the second half of 2019 without good reason.

+Bolsonaro said he had offered his ministers autonomy, but that he had veto power over decisions in his government.
+He had been open, he said, to a compromise with Moro about the police chief replacement.

+“I don’t need to ask permission to change a director or anyone else in the hierarchical pyramid of the executive branch,” the president said, adding that he never made inappropriate inquiries or suggestions about police cases.

-The former judge said he had not seen such political interference in Brazil’s federal police even under previous governments whose officials and allies were investigated and convicted of participating in sweeping corruption schemes.
+But Moro alleged he had never seen political interference of the kind sought by Bolsonaro over Brazil’s federal police, even under previous governments whose officials and allies were convicted of participating in sweeping corruption schemes.

 For four years, Moro oversaw Brazil’s largest-ever corruption probe, which uncovered billions of dollars in bribes and jailed scores of powerful businessmen and politicians, including leftist former President Luiz Inacio Lula da Silva.